-- The engine was selected because it is an efficient and cost effective, direct injected, turbocharged diesel engine. - Calibration of the engine was performed to optimize emissions and power output through extensive theoretical and experimental research, producing 54.5 horsepower and 84.7 ft-lb of torque.
+- The engine was selected because it is an efficient and cost effective, direct injected, turbocharged diesel engine. - Calibration of the engine was performed to optimize emissions and power output

-- The cooling system was developed to efficiently maintain desired engine temperatures in all situations, and eliminate potential restrictions in coolant flow. - An intercooler was refined to properly cool the intake charge, reducing brake specific NOx, and deliver the cooled air charge to effectively increasing power output. - Tailpipe emissions were reduced by the use of an Emitec/Continental Diesel Particulate Filter and Diesel Oxidation Catalyst, maintaining high catalyst efficiencies with a specially designed exhaust system and calibration. - Towing capacity was increased by utilizing a 144-inch track and adjusting shock absorber preload to accommodate increased loads. - Specialist Components ECM unit was implemented into the design which allows for on-the-fly tuning capabilities and real time engine performance monitoring.
+- through extensive theoretical and experimental research, producing 54.5 horsepower and 84.7 ft-lb of torque. - The cooling system was developed to efficiently maintain desired engine temperatures in all situations, and eliminate potential restrictions in coolant flow. - An intercooler was refined to properly cool the intake charge, reducing brake specific NOx, and deliver the cooled air charge to effectively increasing power output. - Tailpipe emissions were reduced by the use of an Emitec/Continental Diesel Particulate Filter and Diesel Oxidation Catalyst, maintaining high catalyst efficiencies with a specially designed exhaust system and calibration - Sound levels were reduced with the addition of a non-flow restrictive baffle, sound dampening foam, and a modified snow flap to help control vibration and exhaust noise. - Towing capacity was increased by utilizing a 144-inch track and adjusting shock absorber preload to accommodate increased loads. - Specialist Components ECM unit was implemented into the design which allows for complete control over the tuning process and real time engine performance monitoring.

-Based on the above points, the 2017 UB CSC snowmobile design definitively proves the viability of diesel powered snowmobiles for utility applications.
-The combination of performance, low emissions, high reliability, and high fuel economy makes the 2017 UB CSC snowmobile an ideal utility snowmobile.
+Based on the above points, the 2018 UB CSC snowmobile design definitively proves the viability of diesel powered snowmobiles for utility applications.
+The combination of performance, low emissions, high reliability, and high fuel economy makes the 2018 UB CSC snowmobile an ideal utility snowmobile.